World Intellectual Property Organization (WIPO)

 Increased predictability is important to trade and industry in Norway.
 To achieve this, identical rules must be practised in the same way in the different countries.
 In the area of designs and trademarks, NIPO therefore plays an active part in meetings of EUIPO, and in EUIPO's adaptation programmes.
 The countries cooperate through the programme to make case management practice in EUIPO and in the national European trademark and design authorities more uniform.

 European Free Trade Association (EFTA)

-At the request of the Ministry of Trade, Industry and Fisheries, NIPO in 2016 took part in the preparations for and delegations at a number of free-trade negotiations under the auspices of EFTA (with Canada, Ecuador, the Philippines, Georgia, Turkey, Vietnam, Mexico and Malaysia).
-In such cases we have been involved in the preparations for and negotiations on a special annex on the protection of intellectual property rights.
-In December the relationship with China was normalised, and it is expected that the bilateral negotiations between Norway and China, including the work on an intellectual property rights chapter, will be resumed in 2017.
+At the request of the Ministry of Trade, Industry and Fisheries, NIPO in 2017 took part in the preparations for and delegations at a number of free-trade negotiations under the auspices of EFTA (with Ecuador, Indonesia, Malaysia, Mercosur, Mexico, Turkey and Vietnam).
+We have taken part here in the preparations and in the negotiations on a special annex on the protection of industrial property rights.
+The relationship with China has normalised, and the bilateral free-trade negotiations between Norway and China, including work on an intellectual property rights chapter, were resumed in 2017.

-NIPO has also taken part in EFTA/EEA activity in protection of industrial property rights.
-This takes place through meetings of the special committee for intellectual property rights and on the working group for intellectual property rights in Brussels, which meets the European Commission.
+NIPO has also taken part in EFTA/EEA work in the area for protection of industrial property rights.
+We have attended meetings of the special committee on intellectual property rights and the working group on intellectual property rights in Brussels which meets the European Commission.

 Link to: European Free Trade Association

 Norway is a partner in the Nordic Patent Institute together with Denmark and Iceland.
 The NPI has two main activities:

 - To process PCT applications as one of WIPO's PCT authorities.

 - To carry out NPI tasks, for example novelty examinations for foreign customers.